andycroll/andycroll.com/_posts/2021/2021-01-11-read-ruby-version-in-your-gemfile.md

 ---

 Previously I recommended [using a loose version ruby version constraint in your Gemfile](/ruby/use-loose-ruby-versioning-in-your-gemfile/).
-This is still a valuable technique, but here’s another useful variation that's good for most of us, most of the time.
+This is still a valuable technique, but here’s another useful variation that's works well for most of us, most of the time.

 Hat tip to [Emma](https://twitter.com/EmmaBeynon) for the this one-liner.